jnvaughn/chainofbeing/mmVaughn/mmVaughn.md

 the clock

-I remove your blouse
+You remove my blouse
-Your skirt, brassiere, and panties the clock
+My skirt, brassiere, and panties the clock
-And check you for ticks
+And check me for ticks

 Tocs.